Mom's Best Recipes

 Storage Tips

-Store ricotta in an airtight container in the fridge for 3 to 4 days.
-Refrigerate promptly after making it.
-If liquid collects on top, just stir it back in or pour it off depending on how thick you want it.
+Refrigerator: Store ricotta in an airtight container for 3 to 4 days.
+It may release a little whey as it sits.
+Just stir it back in for creaminess, or pour it off if you want a thicker texture.

-You can freeze ricotta for up to 2 months, but the texture changes and becomes a bit more crumbly.
-Frozen ricotta is best used in baked recipes like lasagna, stuffed shells, or baked ziti, where nobody is judging curd elegance.
+Freezer: You can freeze it for up to 2 months, but expect a texture change.
+Thawed ricotta is best used in cooked dishes like lasagna, baked ziti, stuffed shells, or pancakes rather than as a fresh spread.

 Common Questions